It’s too late to learn something new.

 I was born in Sidhpura, Kasganj, a small town in Uttar Pradesh.
 Every community lives in harmony in this town, but most of the population is inhabited by the Baniya community.
 According to the Varna System, Hindu society is divided into four varnas that are, Brahmin, Kshatriya, Vaisya, Shudra, and those who do not come…

-The American Behavioral Scientist (ABS), a leading peer-reviewed journal in the social and behavioral sciences, has announced a call for papers for a special issue titled “Survey of a Cluster of Pre-Internet Networks.”
-Sociology Group is pleased to share this significant scholarly opportunity with our community of researchers, writers, and readers.
-This guest-edited issue of…
+The American Behavioral Scientist (ABS), a leading peer-reviewed journal in the social and behavioral sciences, has announced a call for papers for a special issue titled “Survey of Selected Cold War Networks” Sociology Group is pleased to share this significant scholarly opportunity with our community of researchers, writers, and readers.
+This guest-edited issue of the…

 Abstract Emile Durkheim remains one of the greatest towering figures in the study of Sociology till date.
 Not only sociology of religion, his concept of the sacred-profane binary as the fundamental element of religion remains part of the curriculum of sociological theory itself in many places.
 His conception of sacred things as those set apart…